 “You need to consider your whole business model, because if you have a terrible business model, then the last thing you want to do is to start scaling it,” says Mills.

-The CFO Centre’s part-time FDs or CFOs help clients revise their business model using a framework known as the ’12 Box’ approach.
+The CFO Centre’s part-time CFOs help clients revise their business model using a framework known as the ’12 Box’ approach.

 It has three levels: